jmarxuach/json2xlsm/README.md

 # json2xlsm
 Adds json data file into xlsm first sheet macro excel file.
-Usefull from PHP, python or any language that doesn't have Excel Macro library that keeps after updating xlsm data.
+Usefull from PHP, python or any language that doesn't have Excel Macro library that keeps visual basic and macro code after updating xlsm data.

 ## Usage